Ryan Trann

 So what actually matters early on?

-Once you get the upload flow, processing, storage strategy, and CDN delivery sorted, adding video becomes a manageable problem instead of a mystery.
+Once you have the upload flow, processing, storage plan, and CDN delivery set, adding video feels manageable instead of mysterious.
 You don't need to be a media engineer—you just need the right architecture.

 Video Hosting API made simple.